Nana1403/securevault/README.md

 ## 🔐 SecureVault

-SecureVault is a local-first desktop password manager built with Python, Tkinter, SQLite, Pydantic, Argon2id, and AES-256-GCM.
-Its green-and-black interface keeps the core workflows approachable: set up a vault, save accounts, search, generate passwords, review vault health, and create encrypted backups.
+SecureVault is a secure desktop password manager built with Python, Tkinter, SQLite, Pydantic, Argon2id, and AES-256-GCM.
+It lets you save and search accounts, generate strong passwords, check your vault’s security, and create encrypted backups.

 ## Features